skeeto/passphrase2pgp/README.md

 The purpose of this tool is to generate RSA keys from a passphrase and output them in the [OpenPGP format](http://tools.ietf.org/html/rfc4880) to be imported into your own PGP software (GnuPG, etc).
+The purpose is to allow PGP keys to be stored entirely in a human brain, like a Bitcoin brain wallet.

 I have no idea if this is a good idea or not.
 Can a reasonably human-memorable passphrase have enough entropy for a 2048-bit RSA key?
+Use at your own risk!

 ## Status

 It outputs a valid secret key packet and user ID packet, but no signature packet to bind them together, so GnuPG refuses to import it.
-Once the signature packet is in place I think it should be ready for us.
+Once the signature packet is in place I think it should be ready for use.

 ## Hash algorithm